 DVDRIP deals with the photographic representation of corrupt digital information that happens during the process of illegally copying (or ‘pirating’) feature length films.
-My interest lies in how this visual information is transformed through various stages and the still images that results.
-Through using the screen capture facility of my computer, I capture what is often a split second of corrupted footage flashing across the computer screen.
+Visual information is transformed through various stages and through using the screen capture facility of a computer, Bezuidenhout captures what is often a split second of corrupted footage flashing across the computer screen.
 Visually this corrupt information, which often last for only a few seconds, is manifested on a screen as abstract geometric patterns, large brightly colored pixels and image traces and artifacts.
 The resulting images are in essence film-stills; yet retain little or no visual reference to the original footage.

-I then enlarged the screen captures as photographic prints, which transforms the image photographically by creating the optical illusion of an image both soft and sharp at the same time.
-This process converts the visual information to a physical object, one that reflects on its own materiality.
-The transformation and re-appropriation of visual information raises questions about the material and contextual value of photographs, at a time when the medium of photography is increasingly removed from its origins.
+The transformation and re-appropriation of visual digital information raises questions about the material and contextual value of photographs, at a time when the medium of photography is increasingly removed from its origins.

 (All works 80cm x 127cm, C-Print, Diasec).